flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines.md

 These aren’t necessarily _requirements_, those are covered in [requirements](/docs/for-app-authors/requirements#appstream).
 These are more tips/best practices to help you get your AppData up to spec.

 :::note
-These guidelines are curated for Flatpak use-cases, they don’t cover anything else.
-Don’t forget to consult the [official documentation](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html) for more in-depth info.
+These guidelines are curated for Flathub use-cases, they don’t cover anything else.
+Don’t forget to consult the [official appstream documentation](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html) for more in-depth info.
 :::

 ## Use Flathub's `appstream-util`